CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 - Test in testnet.
 - Check for improvements on data types and structure.
 - New functionality: control different functions call order.
-- Make a function's inputs control interchangeable between sequence inputs or unordered inputs.
+- Make a function's inputs control easily interchangeable between sequence inputs or unordered inputs.
+- Better handeling of posible hash collision with 0 value.
+- Ponder if use of hash maps in unordered inputs would be an improvement.

 <hr/>